ziwdon/pokepear/README.md

 ## Testing

 A simple testing framework is provided through the **api_test.py** file.
 You can edit this file to create custom tests.
+The following test methods currently exist:
+- test_api() - Simple test to check whether the API is running;
+- test_pokemon() - Simple test to validate the API with a pokemon name;
+- test_list() - Extract a list of paths to test and the expected result from a file, and test them against the API.

-Alternatively, it is also possible to specify relative paths that you want to test against the API in the **test_list.txt** file.
+The **test_list()** method allows you to test a list of relative paths against the API, as detailed in the **test_list.txt** file.
 This text file contains a list of relative paths and the expected validation result separated by a comma.

 Example:
 ```bash